KALV-FM

-KALV-FM (101.5 MHz, "Live 101-5") is a commercial FM radio station in Phoenix, Arizona.
-It is owned by Audacy, Inc. and it airs a Top 40/CHR format.
+KALV-FM (101.5 MHz, "Live 101-5") is a commercial radio station in Phoenix, Arizona.
+It is owned by Audacy, Inc. and it airs a top 40 (CHR) format.
 KALV-FM's studios are located in downtown Phoenix, and its transmitter is in South Mountain Park.
-For its first 20 years, the stations went by the call letters KHEP.
-From 1992 - 2016, the station used the callsign KZON.

 History

 Early years

 On July 5, 1964, the station signed on the air as KHEP-FM and aired a classical music format.
 It was owned by Grand Canyon Broadcasting, along with religious station 1280 AM KHEP (now KXEG).
 In 1973, KHEP-FM moved from the AM radio tower to a new facility on South Mountain, increasing its effective radiated power from 26 to 100 kilowatts.
 In 1985, KHEP-FM was sold to the owners of the Boston Globe and took the call sign KONC ("Concert 101").
-In 1986, the station abandoned classical music for satellite-delivered soft rock as KAMJ ("Magic 101"), using the Transtar Radio Networks' 'Format 41' service, with a local morning show anchored by Mike Del Rosso.
+On March 31, 1986, the station abandoned classical music for satellite-delivered soft rock as KAMJ ("Magic 101"), using the Transtar Radio Networks' 'Format 41' service, with a local morning show anchored by Mike Del Rosso.

-By 1989, EZ Communications had taken the station completely live and local with a Hot AC format as "The All New Magic 101."
-In May 1990, it moved to an AC format as KMXX ("Mix 101").
+By 1989, EZ Communications had taken the station completely live and local with a hot adult contemporary format as "The All New Magic 101".
+On May 7, 1990, it moved to a mainstream adult contemporary format as KMXX ("Mix 101").

-The Zone (1992-2005)
+The Zone (1992–2005)

-After being sold to Sundance Broadcasting in 1992, the station switched to AAA under the callsign KZON ("The Zone").
-The "Zone" moniker would carry throughout its incarnations of modern rock, Modern AC, Adult Top 40 and back to modern rock in 2000.
+After being sold to Sundance Broadcasting in 1992, the station would switch to AAA under the callsign KZON ("The Zone") on July 31.
+The "Zone" moniker would carry throughout its incarnations of modern rock, modern AC, Adult Top 40 and back to modern rock in 2000.
 In 2002, KZON began airing The Howard Stern Show, a nationally syndicated talk show, until its move away from terrestrial radio to XM satellite radio (later Sirius XM) in January 2006.